Author: Phil Yang, Head of BD

 US regulators, such as SEC and CFTC with long arm jurisdiction rights, might be the global rule maker to regulate crypto market.

 There has been news around CFTC’s Digital Commodities Consumer Protection Act (DCCPA), a proposed United States federal law to regulate the trading of cryptocurrencies and related digital asset.
 As the former FTX CEO Sam Bankman-Fried was one of the advocators who’s lobbying Congress, the recent collapse of FTX might trigger further modifications and delaying the timeline of enacting the DCCPA.

 Nevertheless, if the market size of cryptocurrency and digital asset market keeps growing substantially, global regulators will have to agree on an effective way.

 3. Both commercial and technical auditing

-FTX claimed that its 2021 financial results had been audited by Armanino, one of the 20 largest accounting firms in the country by revenue.
+FTX claimed that its 2021 financial results had been audited by Armanino, one of the 20 largest crypto accounting institutions in the country by revenue.

 After FTX collapse, exchanges all prove asset by technical ways like Merkle trees or showing wallet address.
 Vitalik who created Ethereum also published new ideas https://hackmd.io/@vbuterin/proof_of_solvency

-However, due to the complexity of cryptocurrency and digital assets market, even top accounting firms might not fully understand the business mode or not equipped with fit, professional and effective crypto audit softwares.
+However, due to the complexity of cryptocurrency and digital assets market, even top crypto accounting institutions might not fully understand the business mode or not equipped with fit, professional and effective crypto audit softwares.

 Different protocols built on blockchain smart contracts for different purpose.
 E.g., AAVE and Compound for saving and borrowing, Curve for stablecoin real time trading, Uniswap V3 for spot trading, dYdX for perpetual trading